FarronF/limerick-council-meetings/meetings/2018/05/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th March 2018.md

 there are signs in place, including estate nameplates and directional signs,

 that do not fully conform with the Council’s policy on the use of Irish.
+An
+---
-An--- 15
+15

 inventory of this non-compliance signage will be carried out and a strategy